darafferty/rapthor/docs/source/installation.rst

         * by running it completely within the container (only for use on a single machine, no local installation of Rapthor or its dependencies is necessary)
-        * by installing Rapthor locally and running only the pipelines within the container (for use on a single machine or on multiple nodes of a compute cluster).
+        * by installing Rapthor locally and running only the operations (CWL workflows) within the container (for use on a single machine or on multiple nodes of a compute cluster).

     A Docker image with the latest release of Rapthor and all its dependencies is available `here <https://todo>`_.